Golf For Beginners

 There are many reasons to give golf a try, being outdoors, physically and mentally active and having a great time with your friends.
-If you are ready to give golf a tryout then let me give you a few ideas on how to get started.
+If you are ready to give golf a try, this golf for beginners blog post will give you a few ideas on how to get started.

 Many local golf clubs and driving ranges offer taster sessions, which are normally free.
-Just give them a call and see if they have any sessions available, turn up in comfortable clothes and join in with other beginners for a one-off session.
+Just give them call and see if they have any sessions available, turn up in comfortable cloths and join in with other beginners for a one-off session.

 I did some research for you and here are some indicative costs for local golf facilities in my area: